- August Parish Council Meeting

 The Parish Council meets in the evening on the third Monday of each month, normally for 10 months of the year.
 There are other activities outside of these meetings, taking a few hours each month.

 Expressions of interest are welcomed from anyone who is over 18 years old and on the electoral register.
-Nomination forms are expected to become available now, with submission due by 8 April at 4pm.
+Nomination forms are expected to become available soon, with submission due by 8 April at 4pm.
+The Clerk helps with the submission process.

 A summary of Parish Councils and the role of councillors is available HERE (from Northamptonshire County Association of Local Councils – NCALC)